adamlui/js-utils/generate-ip/README.md

 <br>

-📝 **Note:** To always import the latest version (not recommended in production!), remove the `@2.1.1` version tag from the jsDelivr URL: `https://cdn.jsdelivr.net/npm/generate-ip/dist/generate-ip.min.js`
+📝 **Note:** To always import the latest version (not recommended in production!) remove the `@2.1.1` version tag from the jsDelivr URL: `https://cdn.jsdelivr.net/npm/generate-ip/dist/generate-ip.min.js`

 <br>